maineJiang/BehAct/README.md

 ## Annotated Tutorial

-**Important: Before starting, change the runtime to GPU.**

 This repo is an tutorial on training BehAct from scratch.
 We will look at training a Multi-task agent on the 11 tasks.
-Overall, this guide is meant to complement the [paper](https://peract.github.io/) by providing concrete implementation details.
+Overall, this guide is meant to complement the [paper](https://behact.github.io/) by providing concrete implementation details.

 <!-- <img src="https://peract.github.io/media/figures/sim_task.jpg" alt="drawing"/> -->